-In celebration of the recent publication of the Collected Poems of Bob Kaufman, edited by Neeli Cherkovski, Raymond Foye, and Tate Swindell, by City Lights Books, we're assembling a gathering of poets, artists, and musicians on what would be the late poet's 95th birthday.
-Hosted by McRoskey Mattress Co., in their wonderful 3rd floor loft space, and co-sponsored by The Poetry Center, City Lights Books, and The Green Arcade, this event is free and open to the public.
-Please join us.
-Photo of Bob Kaufman by A.D.
-Winans.
+In celebration of the recent publication of the Collected Poems of Bob Kaufman, edited by Neeli Cherkovski, Raymond Foye, and Tate Swindell, by City Lights Books, we’re assembling a gathering of video contributions by poets, artists, and musicians, AFTER what would be the late poet's 95th birthday — our planned event from this past Spring for April 18, Kaufman's actual birthdate, having been canceled.
+Now we're back on track.

 "He was an original voice.
 No one else talked like him.
-No one else wrote poetry like him."––Lawrence Ferlinghetti
+No one else wrote poetry like him."

-Bob Kaufman (April 18, 1925, New Orleans, LA – January 12, 1986) was one of the most important—and most original—poets of the twentieth century.
+Bob Kaufman (April 18, 1925, New Orleans, LA–January 12, 1986, San Francisco) was one of the most important—and most original—poets of the twentieth century.
 He is among the inaugurators of what today is characterized as the Afro-Surreal, uniting the surrealist practice of automatic writing with the jazz concept of spontaneous composition.
 He seldom wrote his poems down and often discarded those he did, leaving them to be rescued by others.
-He was also a legendary figure of the Beat Generation, known as much for hopping on tables to declaim his poetry as for maintaining a monastic silence for months or even years at a time.
+He was also a legendary figure of the Beat Generation, known as much for hopping on tables to declaim his poetry as for maintaining a monastic silence for months, even years, at a time.

-Kaufman produced just three broadsides and three books in his lifetime.
-In 1967, Golden Sardine was published by City Lights in its famed Pocket Poets Series, and became an instant cult classic.
-Collected Poems is a landmark poetic achievement, bringing together all of Kaufman's known surviving poems, including an extensive section of previously uncollected work, in a long overdue return to City Lights Books.
+Kaufman produced just three broadsides and three slim books in his lifetime.
+Solitudes Crowded With Loneliness (1965) debuted with New Directions.
+In 1967, Golden Sardine was published by City Lights in its famed Pocket Poets Series and became an instant cult classic.
+Raymond Foye collected scattered work for The Ancient Rain (New Directions, 1981).
+Bob Kaufman's life and work were documented in L.A.
+Rebellion filmmaker Billy Woodberry’s remarkable 2015 film And when I die, I won’t stay dead—Bob Kaufman, Poet.
+Collected Poems of Bob Kaufman, 2019, is a landmark poetic achievement, bringing together all of Kaufman’s known surviving poems, including an extensive section of previously uncollected work, in a long overdue return to City Lights Books.

 "With this magnetic new unveiling, Bob Kaufman trenchantly sunders endemic retrocausal error and neglect that has casted his fate into a secondary enclave of lesser mastery.
 To set the story straight it was his spirit that helped sire the Ginsberg that we know and not vice versa.
 It was he who magically hoisted the invisible umbrella under which Kerouac and others such as Corso were enabled to protractedly flourish.
 Arrested 39 times for poetic brilliance via bravura he was the absolute contrary of the sterile academic scrounging for golden verbal eggs.
 Never concerned with immediate notoriety he passed across unerring emptiness as a poetic lahar sweeping in all directions at once.
 He volcanically en-veined the Beats as a mirage enveloped Surrealist; not as a formal poet, but one, like Rimbaud, who embodied butane.
 Following the scent of his butane on one anonymous North Beach afternoon led Philip Lamantia to audibly utter to me that Bob Kaufman as per incandescent singularity is 'our poet.'" —Will Alexander